 - 1 dental hygienist, 2 dental assistants, and numerous supporting staff for records, billing, and referrals contribute to the infrastructure of the medical program

-- Specialty clinics, such as a nutritionist, podiatrist, chiropractic services, acupuncture, massage services, foot care, eye glass clinics, and shoe clinics for diabetics.
+- Specialty clinics, such as a podiatrist, chiropractic services, acupuncture, massage services, foot care, eye glass clinics, and a mobile mammogram clinic.

 In 2004, the Quileute Health Clinic was able to assume the administration of funding from the Indian Health Service (IHS) that was under the oversight of the Neah Bay Indian Health Service unit.
 As a result, the health clinic has been successful in obtaining alternative health care resources for 98% of all Tribal members and other natives living on the reservation.
 The benefit of obtaining other resources for individuals allows the Tribe to ensure that all urgent medical needs were met for all people seeking medical attention at the clinic.